 Key pad entry to the Explorer Suite helps keep the room secure along with the CCTV for extra peace of mind.

 Routines, learning through play

-As soon as the children enter the family room they are learning.
+As soon as the children enter the Explorer Suite they are learning.
 The bumblebees (2 year olds) have a “yes” or” no” question to enable them to respond using their name with picture tag.
 This familiarises the children with their first name and with their own special picture.
 This name and picture recognition is enhanced throughout the day as they find their own pegs, drawers and water cups.
 Dragonflies (3 & 4 year olds) find their names (both first and surname) and write their name on the whiteboards with adult support.
 This encourages correct letter formation and pen grasp.